owickstrom/wickstrom.tech/src/posts/2025-02-11-machine-learning-human-unlearning.md

 ---
-title: "Machine Learning, Human Unlearning"
+title: "Machine: Learning; Human: Unlearning;"
 date: "Feb 11, 2025"
 author: "Oskar Wickström"
 ---

 This last month has been fascinating.
-First, my search for a new job has concluded, and I'm really excited for what's coming.
-Announcement will follow in a few weeks.
-Second, I guess LLMs have finally resonated with me on a deeper level.
-An ["oh fuck" moment](https://ghuntley.com/oh-fuck/)?
-Maybe not, but it's growing non-linearly on me.
-And it's forcing me to rewire my brain.
+I guess LLMs have finally resonated with me on a deeper level.
+It wasn't like I woke up and suddenly everything was different, but their impact is growing on me non-linearly, forcing me to rewire my brain.

 I know there are probably tons of blog posts by the newly converted.
 I'm not trying to offer any grand insights, I'm just documenting my process and current